 Check-in 6/10 – Staff were not very helpful, made it difficult to not only access check-in but then had a difficult time having someone verify my passport information.
 Thankfully the Premier check in was nearly empty and more organized than T7.

-Boarding Process 1/10 – Staff lied about the delay, made up an excuse, then acted rush to get us on the plane.
+Boarding Process 1/10 – Staff lied about the delay, made up an excuse, then rushed to get us on the plane.
 No extra services for those seated in the Premium cabin

-Seat comfort: 7/10 – Standard domestic first class seat, plenty of leg room
+Seat comfort: 7/10 – Standard domestic first class recliner seat, plenty of legroom and a winged headrests.
+A pretty standard domestic first class seat.

 Meal: 4/10 – small, lacking protein, only real good part of it was the fruit salad and desert